How to Get the Best Deal

 are very good at what they do.
 Others, I wouldn't trust for a minute.

-My four best recommendations are as follows because all four:
+My five best recommendations are as follows because all four:

 Offer very competitive rates.
 They don't mess